abdelrahman470/burger-resto-tailwind/README.md

 Landing page template for a modern **Burger / Fast Food Restaurant**, built using **HTML**, **Tailwind CSS**, and **Vanilla JavaScript**, with a fast development workflow powered by **Vite**.
 The template is fully responsive and includes multiple interactive UI features.
 ---
+I hosted the project on Netlify, go and see it now! [burger website](https://burger-resto-47.netlify.app/).
+---

 ## ✨ **Features**